ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 ##### Chosen option

 **Option 2** is the chosen method since it offers more clarity and the support for remote Conduit instances.

-## Questions
+### Schema storage and service implementation

-1. **Q**: Should a schema be accessible across Conduit instances?
+#### Option 1: Conduit itself is the schema registry

-   Schemas need to be accessible across pipelines (requirement #3).
-If the schema registry is part of Conduit, should we make it accessible via the API?
+A schema registry can be implemented within Conduit.

-   **A**:
+#### Option 2: A centralized, external schema registry

-2. **Q**: Should Conduit allow schemas from other streaming tools?
+A standalone schema service (such as [Apicurio Registry](https://www.apicur.io/registry/)) can be used to manage schemas.
+A single schema service deployment is accessed by multiple Conduit instances.

-   Conduit is sometimes used together with other streaming tools, such as Kafka Connect.
-For example, Kafka Connect is used to stream data to a topic, and then Conduit is used to read the data from the topic and write it into a destination.
+#### Chosen option

-   **A**:
+Option 1 keeps the tech stack simple.
+However, it also means that connectors fetching schemas need to be aware which Conduit instance is managing them.

-3. **Q**: Should schemas be available in processors?
+Option 2 removes that complexity at the expense of adding a new infrastructure item.

 ## Other considerations